onqtam/headjack/src/mission_ambition.md

 <!-- Headjack's mission is to end network effect monopolies & data silos by making identity sovereign and data interoperable. -->

 The host-centric status quo is just a local maximum.
-Goals:
+Headjack wants to:

 - [distribute power](https://twitter.com/balajis/status/1554228316181127169) and let people have a [choice](possibilities.md#forking-media--communities) - identity should belong to no one
 - rebuild & scale up trust through [authenticity](authenticity.md) and build the [ledger of record](https://twitter.com/balajis/status/1459140902144729088)